About us

 LRR – Live Release Rate

-The live release rate was 95% for both cat and dogs.
+The live release rate was 97% for dogs and 95% for cats.

 Increased Pet Adoptions